 Final Footprint is dedicated to supplying the finest environmentally-friendly caskets and urns available.
 We are also committed to providing education about natural burial as well as support and resources for those families who choose home funerals.

-Jane is an active member of the Funeral Consumer Alliance.
+Jane is an active member of the Funeral Consumer Alliance as well as Green Business Network® and Green America®.
 She offers educational presentations for funeral homes and hospice organizations, and for clergy and the public.
 She is also a regular participant in Green Festivals throughout the United States.
-Jane and Final Footprint have been featured in radio and print media, including Huffington Post.
+Jane and Final Footprint have been featured in radio and print media, including Huffington Post and KPIX.